SIGN UP FOR YOUR FREE DAY PASS TODAY!

 Dona Maria Mesmar, Bsc, Msc In Nutrition

-Dona Maria is a nutritionist, certified fitness instructor and nutrition blogger who has appeared several times on national live TV as an expert on nutrition and health.
-She holds a BS in Nutrition & Dietetics from the American University of Beirut, Lebanon and Masters in Human Nutrition from McGill University in Montreal, Canada.
+Dona Maria is a nutritionist, certified fitness instructor, and nutrition blogger who has appeared several times on national live TV as an expert on nutrition and health.
+She holds a BS in Nutrition & Dietetics from the American University of Beirut, Lebanon, and a Masters in Human Nutrition from McGill University in Montreal, Canada.
 She is currently working for Kcal as a nutrition manager.